Mahātria Rā would often say, “If you define, you confine.”

 He says that we have to shift our paradigm from seeking love and happiness to living from these two foundations.

-The world seeks happiness and love in all their endeavours, but it’s all that there is.
+The world seeks happiness and love in all its endeavors, but it’s all that there is.

-He compares it with all the natural processes in our body that are happening involuntarily, so happiness and love are our natural state of being.
+He compares it with all the natural processes in our body that are happening involuntarily, so happiness and love are our natural states of being.

 What if there is no selfishness in the world and we were all selfless naturally?